Owen Miller Player Props: Brewers vs. Reds

 Owen Miller At The Plate

-- He has homered in 5.8% of his games this year, and 1.6% of his trips to the plate.
+- He has homered in four games this season (5.7%), homering in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.